zackproject/se-busca-app/Readme.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## To run your project, navigate to the directory and run one of the following npm commands.

+- cd se-busca
+- npm run android
+- npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
+- npm run web

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: